Trade Planner Calculator

 Step 3: Set Account Balance and Risk Percentage

-Enter your account balance and the percentage of risk to convert the setup into a monetary risk.
+Enter your account balance and the risk percentage to convert the setup into a monetary risk.
 Many traders will use a small fixed percentage so that one trade cannot do too much damage to the account.

 This is a quick step because of the risk slider.
 You can test different risk levels and choose the one that suits your account size, your confidence in the strategy, and the market’s volatility.